3r1d/test/20181104_report_galaxy_cwl_is.md

 # Galaxy+CWL: Implementation Study

-Creation date: 20181104
+Date: 20181104

 ## Overview

-In order to run a CWL workflow in Galaxy-CWL, some modifications must be made in the software and in CWL files.
+In order to run a CWL workflow with Galaxy-CWL, some modifications must be made in Galaxy-CWL, Cwltool and CWL workflow files.

 This document describes those modifications.

-## Repositories
+## Repositories used

 Galaxy-CWL